 Perspective drawing is one of the fundamentals you need to understand in order to create realistic and believable scenes.
 This is used to give three dimensions to an illustration because it allows us to see the depth in an image and understand the distance between the objects, making it more interesting than a flat image.
 But more importantly, it captures how our eyes see the world naturally, which is not on a measured scale.

 Usually, one point perspective is used when directly facing an object and two point perspective is used to draw an object from its corner.

-– The vanishing point : is a point on the horizon line where any set of lines that are going the same direction as the viewers is looking will meet at the vanishing point (These lines are called orthogonal lines).
-It is the place where objects begin to disappear because of the distance.
-So there are two vanishing points in two point perspective.
+– The vanishing point is a point on the horizon line where any lines going the same direction as the viewers are looking will meet at the vanishing point (These lines are called orthogonal lines).
+Additionally, it is the place where objects begin to disappear because of the distance.
+Indeed, there are two vanishing points in two point perspective.
 These two points should be spaced out from each other to prevent distortion.

-– The horizon line: The height of the horizon will affect the placement of the vanishing point as well as the viewer’s eye level.
-Most of the time, the horizon line will be imaginary so while you should include it you should draw it lightly so it can be easily erased later.
+– The horizon line: The horizon line is a line that represents the viewer’s eye level.
+Most of the time, the horizon line will be imaginary, so while you should include it, you should draw it lightly so it can be easily erased later.

 Follow the steps you see in my drawings.

 Drawing Of A Box Using Two Point Perspective

 After tracing the horizon line and placing the two vanishing points, draw the corner of the square.